klust/LUMI-BE-training-materials/docs/intro-evolving/07_Binding.md

     Ths script starts 8 tasks that each take a quarter node.

-    1. The first `srun` command is just the block distribution.
-The first 4 MPI ranks are on the first node, the next 4 on the second node.
+    1. The first `srun` command (on line 15) is just the block distribution.
+        The first 4 MPI ranks are
+        on the first node, the next 4 on the second node.

         ```